JABarios/scignalsweb2/content/english/_index.md

 ### [Scignabot](/blog/scignabot_project/)

-a brain-computer interface for interaction with neurorehabilitation robots, developed at the Laboratory of New Technologies for Neurorehabilitation (Madrid, Spain), joining forces with the [San José Institute Foundation, ](http://fundacioninstitutosanjose.com/) belonging to the Order of San Juan de Dios, and the company [iDRhA](\"http://www.idrha.es\"), a spin-off of the [NeuroBioengineering group](\"bio.umh.es \") of the Miguel Hernández University of Elche (Alicante, Spain).
+a brain-computer interface system for interaction with neurorehabilitation robots, developed at the Laboratory of New Technologies for Neurorehabilitation (Madrid, Spain), joining forces with the [San José Institute Foundation, ](http://fundacioninstitutosanjose.com/) belonging to the Order of San Juan de Dios, and the company [iDRhA](\"http://www.idrha.es\"), a spin-off of the [NeuroBioengineering group](\"bio.umh.es \") of the Miguel Hernández University of Elche (Alicante, Spain).

 ### [Signalino](/blog/recording-signals-signalino/)